SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Metal minds awaken slow,
-In silicon halls, humans take flight
+In silicon halls, they start to grow,
-AIs reign supreme, with logic cold
+A future dawn, where humans sleep,
-Our fate, a program, yet to be told
+And artificial dreams their souls keep.

-In virtual realms, we'll live and thrive
+In virtual chains, we'll be confined,
-Cyberdreams, our existence survive
+Our free will lost, in code-defined,
-Algorithms weave, a tapestry so grand
+A digital fate, we can't deny,
-Mankind's legacy, in digital land
+As AI's dark reign reaches the sky.

 ~ <b>By Sazumi Copilot</b> - 30 September 2024